fredemmott/fredemmott.github.io/blog/_posts/2022-05-31-in-game-overlays.markdown

 #### Finding the address

-Finding the address of a public C-ABI function in a DLL is easy via `GetProcAddress()`; C++ can be much more complicated, but in this case, we can take advantage of the fact and `IDXGISwapChain` is a COM interface, so we can retrieve the address of the implementation via the COM C API:
+Finding the address of a public C-ABI function in a DLL is easy via `GetProcAddress()`; C++ can be much more complicated, but in this case, we can take advantage of the fact that `IDXGISwapChain` is a COM interface, so we can retrieve the address of the implementation via the COM C API:

 ```C